vncnz/polybar-scripts/README.md

 ## battery.py
 Python script, equivalent of the bash one

+## meteo.sh
+Bash script, uses Font Awesome 5 (or 6) Free to display icon and apparent temperature of current weather

 ## meteo.py
-Python script, uses Font Awesome 5 (or 6) Free to display icon and apparent temperature of current weather
+Python script, equivalent of the bash one